Spanish Pork Chops

 Instructions

-- In a medium-sized bowl, mix together the Spanish Gordal olives, roasted red peppers, sundried tomatoes, parsley, garlic, and ½ teaspoon of black pepper.1 cup pitted Gordal Olives from Spain, ½ cup chopped roasted red peppers, 2 tablespoons chopped sun-dried tomatoes, 2 tablespoons minced parsley, 1 clove garlic
+- In a medium-sized bowl, mix the olives, roasted red peppers, sundried tomatoes, parsley, garlic, and ½ teaspoon of black pepper.1 cup pitted green olives, ½ cup chopped roasted red peppers, 2 tablespoons chopped sun-dried tomatoes, 2 tablespoons minced parsley, 1 clove garlic

 - Cut a pocket in each pork loin.
-Cut from the side that has no fat and stop your cut at the fat cap.
-Stuff the pork with the chorizo and (if using) the manchego.4 pork loin chops, 2 ounces thinly sliced chorizo Ibérico, Optional: 2 ounces manchego cheese
+Cut from the side that has no fat and stop your cut at the fat cap.4 pork loin chops

-- Heat the olive oil in a large, non-stick or cast iron frying pan over medium-high heat.
-Add the stuffed pork chops to the pan and let them cook for 5 minutes, or until nicely browned on the one side.
+- Heat the olive oil in a large, non-stick or cast iron frying pan over medium heat.
+Add the stuffed pork chops to the pan and let them cook for 5 minutes, or until nicely browned on one side.
 Carefully flip them over and let them cook for another 5 minutes.
-Reduce the heat to medium, cover the pan, and cook for another 10 minutes, or until the middle of the stuffing registers 145 degrees on an instant read meat thermometer.1 tablespoon olive oil
+Reduce the heat to medium-low, cover the pan, and cook for another 10 minutes, or until the middle of the stuffing registers 145 degrees on an instant-read meat thermometer.2 tablespoons olive oil

 Nutrition